Language learning extension comparison

 Each row is one decision learners actually make when picking between these extensions.

-| Dimension | | | | |
+| Dimension | | | | | |

-| Best fit | Learners who want words from real videos to become active practice across vocabulary, listening, and conjugations. | Desktop learners who mainly need dual subtitles, lookup, and playback controls while watching. | Learners who want bilingual subtitles and AI-driven speaking practice across many video and course platforms. | Learners who want a sentence-mining flashcard workflow, either in Migaku's SRS or exported to Anki. |
+| Best fit | Learners who want words from videos and the articles they're already reading to become active practice across vocabulary, listening, and conjugations. | Desktop learners who mainly need dual subtitles, lookup, and playback controls while watching. | Learners who want bilingual subtitles and AI-driven speaking practice across many video and course platforms. | Reading-focused learners who want to import articles, podcasts, ebooks, and videos into a dedicated reader and review the words they mark. | Learners who want a sentence-mining flashcard workflow, either in Migaku's SRS or exported to Anki. |

-| Streaming platforms | YouTube, Netflix, HBO Max, and Disney+. | YouTube and Netflix only. | YouTube, Netflix, Disney+, HBO Max, and Amazon Prime Video. | YouTube, Netflix, Disney+, Rakuten Viki, and Animelon. |
+| Streaming platforms | YouTube, Netflix, HBO Max, and Disney+. | YouTube and Netflix only. | YouTube, Netflix, Disney+, HBO Max, and Amazon Prime Video. | YouTube via import into the LingQ player; not an in-place extension on streaming sites. | YouTube, Netflix, Disney+, Rakuten Viki, and Animelon. |

-| Active practice | Typing-based vocabulary drills and listening dictation where you type what you hear, saved-word review, and progress analytics. | A flashcard panel and PhrasePump, a listening drill that replays clips. | Per-line practice popups (fill-in-the-blank, dictation, multiple-choice) and an AI speaking coach layered on top of the subtitle UI. | Flashcard-based review with spaced repetition, with Anki export available.
+| Active practice | Typing-based vocabulary drills and listening dictation where you type what you hear, saved-word review, and progress analytics. | A flashcard panel and PhrasePump, a listening drill that replays clips. | Per-line practice popups (fill-in-the-blank, dictation, multiple-choice) and an AI speaking coach layered on top of the subtitle UI. | SRS review of saved "LingQs" with multiple-choice, cloze, dictation, and flashcard modes inside LingQ. | Flashcard-based review with spaced repetition, with Anki export available.
 No typing-based dictation or conjugation drills. |

-| Conjugations | Verbs you save from the extension flow into dedicated conjugation drills across Spanish, French, Portuguese, Italian, English, Hebrew, and Arabic. | No conjugation practice. | No conjugation practice. | No conjugation practice. |
+| Conjugations | Verbs you save from the extension flow into dedicated conjugation drills across Spanish, French, English, Portuguese, Italian, Hebrew, and Arabic. | No conjugation practice. | No conjugation practice. | No dedicated conjugation drills. | No conjugation practice. |

-| Mobile and app access | Chrome extension plus web and iOS app access for learning away from the browser. | Chrome Extension only. | Browser extension and mobile app. | Browser extension plus Migaku's mobile app. |
+| Mobile and app access | Chrome extension plus web and iOS app access for learning away from the browser. | Chrome Extension only. | Browser extension and mobile app. | Web app, iOS, and Android, plus a browser extension for importing content. | Browser extension plus Migaku's mobile app. |

 | Cost | Free tier covers all exercise types with caps on saved words and verbs.
 Plus removes the caps for $7.99/month or $69.99/year ($5.83/month). | Free tier excludes machine translation and caps word saving.
-Pro unlocks both for $6/month. | Free tier (up to 40 AI-transcribed videos/day); Premium low-end tier is $3.49/month, other tier runs $8.79/month. | $15/month, $144/year ($12/month), or $499 one-time lifetime.
+Pro unlocks both for $6/month. | Free tier (up to 40 AI-transcribed videos/day); Premium low-end tier is $3.49/month, other tier runs $8.79/month. | Free tier caps you at 20 saved "LingQs".
+Premium is $14.99/month; Premium Plus is $29.99/month. | $15/month, $144/year ($12/month), or $499 one-time lifetime.
 No standalone free tier. |

 Best fit